Maharaja Sayajirao University of Baroda

 The schematic map of MSU Vadodara highlights the university as an intellectual centre by positioning all its faculties within the context of the city of Vadodara.

-Maharaja Sayajirao University of Baroda, formerly Baroda College, is a public university in the city of Vadodara, Gujarat, India.
-Originally established as a college in 1881, it became a public university on April 30, 1949 and was renamed after its benefactor Maharaja Sayajirao Gaekwad III, the former ruler of Baroda State.
+The Maharaja Sayajirao University of Baroda is a public university in the city of Vadodara, Gujarat, India.
+Originally established as a Baroda college in 1881, it became a public university on April 30, 1949 and was renamed after its benefactor Maharaja Sayajirao Gaekwad III, the former ruler of Baroda State.

 The university offers undergraduate, postgraduate, and doctoral programs.
 It houses 89 departments spread over 6 campuses (2 rural and 4 urban) covering 275 acres of land.

-The university alumni includes 1 Nobel laureate as well.

 History

 Statue of Sayajirao Gaekwad III in the university campus.

 The university has its origins in the Baroda College, established in 1881 by Baroda State.
 The main building, which houses the Faculty of Arts, was designed by Robert Fellowes Chisholm in Indo-Saracenic architecture style, in a fusion of Indian and Byzantine arches and domes in brick and polychrome stone.
 The main dome on the convocation hall was modelled after the great dome of the Gol Gumbaz in Bijapur.

 Pratap Singh Gaekwad of Baroda, the last Maharaja of the erstwhile Baroda State, founded the university in 1949 on the wishes of his grandfather, Maharaja Sayajirao Gaekwad III, and settled the Sir Sayajirao Diamond Jubilee and Memorial Trust, which caters to the education and other needs of people of the former Baroda State.